Semi-topologization in motivic homotopy theory and applications: Semi-topological cobordism

-where $\bL = \oplus_{q \leq 0} \bL^q$ is the Lazard ring.
-Some also call this spectral sequence, the motivic Atiyah-Hirzebruch spectral sequence.
-The result of Hopkins and Morel is still in an unpublished form to the best of our knowledges.
-However, based on the lectures of Hopkins \cite{Lawson T}, a proof of an essential part of this has now appeared in \cite{Hoyois}.
-Our goal in this section is to use the ideas of \cite{Hoyois}, \cite{Spitzweck 1}, \cite{Spitzweck 2} and \cite{Voevodsky zero} to produce an analogous spectral sequence for the semi-topological cobordism.

-We recall here that an Atiyah-Hirzebruch type spectral sequence, which relates the motivic cohomology with the algebraic $K$-theory of smooth schemes, was earlier constructed by Bloch-Lichtenbaum \cite{BL} and Friedlander-Suslin \cite{FS}.
-The corresponding spectral sequence for the semi-topological $K$-theory was obtained by Friedlander-Haesemeyer-Walker \cite{FHW}.
+of cohomology theories on $\Sm_{\mathbb{C}}$.
+(The referee had kindly informed that, J. Heller \cite{Heller} had earlier defined this semi-topological cobordism by taking a fibrant replacement of $\MGL$ and applying the $\sst$-functor.
+By motivic descent theorems in \S\ref{sec:A1BG} and Theorem \ref{thm:s resp cd-ext}, this is object-wise weak-equivalent to ours, so that the resulting cohomology theories are equal.)
+A result of Hopkins and Morel says, for $X \in \Sm_{\C}$ and $n \ge 0$, there is an Atiyah-Hirzebruch type spectral sequence $E^{p,q}(n) = H^{p-q}_{\mathcal{M}}(X, \Z(n-q)) \otimes_{\mathbb{Z}} \bL^q \Rightarrow \MGL^{p+q,n}(X),$ where $\bL = \oplus_{q \leq 0} \bL^q$ is the Lazard ring.
+This result is in an unpublished form to the best of our knowledges, but based on the lecture notes in \cite{Lawson T}, a proof of an essential part is donw in \cite{Hoyois}.
+Our last goal is to apply $\hosst$ and the ideas of \cite{Hoyois}, \cite{Spitzweck 1}, \cite{Spitzweck 2} and \cite{Voevodsky zero} to produce an analogous spectral sequence for $\MGL_{\sst}$.
+We remark that a similar spectral sequence that relates the motivic cohomology to the algebraic $K$-theory was constructed in \cite{BL} and \cite{FS}, while for the semi-topological $K$-theory in \cite{FHW}.